chairmanmow/16colorsSynchronetAPIviewer/README.md

+# I have no idea if this still works against the current 16colors api
+Last I tried to use this 16colors was down for a long time and I think they changed it around.
+It was also really bad at handling the error for when the site was down.
+If anyone wants me to look at this again, let me know, but for now I'd expect it not to work without some modification (2019)

 # 16colorsSynchronetAPIviewer
 THIS IS A WORKING FIRST VERSION - IF YOU INSTALL, PLEASE STAR, FOLLOW OR KEEP AN EYE ON THIS PROJECT FOR UPDATES.
 PLANNED SECOND VERSION WILL LIKELY INCORPORATE COMMENTING AND UPVOTING THAT WILL BE INTERBBS-CAPABLE IN ORDER TO CREATE A NEW BROWSING MODE TO BETTER NAVIGATE THE ARCHIVE.